What are People Made of?

 - A protein is a substance that makes your cells the size and shape they are, and makes them work the way they should work.

-- Essentially Cells contain instructions on how to make you be YOU.
-And when we say you, we mean you.
+- Essentially Cells contain all the instructions needed to make you be uniquely YOU.
 They know exactly how to make you different from all the other people.

 Inside a Cell?

-The nucleus, in the middle of the cell and is the cells control centre (mission control - think of a better word for kids) making the cell work.
+The nucleus, in the middle of the cell, is the cells control centre making the cell work.

-Each cell contains of 23 pairs of chromosomes.
-One of the chromosomes in each pair comes from your mother and the other comes from your father.
+The nucleus of each cell contains 46 chromosomes: 23 from your mother and 23 from your father.
+They join together to make 23 pairs of chromosomes: one of the chromosomes in each pair comes from your mother, and the other comes from your father.
+One pair of these chromosomes determine whether you are a boy or a girl.